-Reese could not even bring herself to do the scripted sex scene with Vince, so she asked the producers to please cut it from the movie.
+Reese could not even bring herself to do the scripted sex scene with Vince.
+She ended up asking the producers to please cut it of the movie.

-Vince, on his part, skipped all the press conferences to promote Four Christmases, adducing scheduling conflicts.
-Perhaps he did it so he would not have to spend more time with Reese, or perhaps so she would have to do all the promotion work by herself.
-He did not even show up at the movie’s premier.
+Vince, on his part, skipped all the press conferences to promote Four Christmases.
+He adduced scheduling conflicts.
+But perhaps he did it so he would not have to spend more time with Reese.
+Or maybe so she would have to do all the promotion work by herself.
+Vince did not even show up at the movie’s premiere.

 While Vince has not addressed the feud, Reese has said they got along: “Vince is the funniest person I’ve ever worked with in my entire life.”

-During the movie’s premier she sings his praises on the red carpet.
+During the movie’s premiere, she sings his praises on the red carpet.
 Did she convince you? (the video is above these lines.)

 2. Nick Nolte and Julia Roberts.
 I Love Trouble

-This is another relationship which bystanders usually describe with the word ‘hate.’
+This is another relationship that bystanders usually described with the word ‘hate.’

-In 1994 Julia Roberts and Nick Nolte starred in I Love Trouble, which was supposed to be a romantic comedy, but because of the lack of chemistry between the co-stars got re-branded as a thriller.
+In 1994, Julia Roberts and Nick Nolte starred in I Love Trouble.
+The movie was supposed to be a romantic comedy, but due to the lack of chemistry between the co-stars, it got re-branded as a thriller.

-Representatives, movie studio, and the like, of course, stepped in and said all those were just rumours made up by the newspapers, that the co-stars had been very professional and gotten along.
+Representatives, movie studio, and the like, of course, stepped in and said those were rumors made up by the newspapers.
+They all said in chorus that the co-stars had gotten along and had been very professional on set.

-Yet when asked about Nick by the New York Times, Julia herself was more frank.
+Yet, when the New York Times asked Julia about Nick, she was far more frank.
 She said they “sort of gave each other a hard time.”
 And that although Nick could be “charming” when he wanted, he was “disgusting.”

 Nick shot back soon afterwards: “It’s not nice to call someone ‘disgusting.’
 But she’s not a nice person.
 Everyone knows that.”

 This is one movie where the tension behind the camera did not play well in front of it.
-And in spite of the star power of both actors, I love Trouble was not a success at the box office.
+And despite the star power of both actors, I love Trouble was not a success at the box office.

 The co-stars worked together for: 5 months (1993 – 1994)